rosen91/tmnf-war-plugin/readme.md

 ## Commands
 ```/war mode <mode>```
-SWitch the mode between `team` and `all` depending if you want to run in team or all vs all mode.
+Switch the mode between `team` and `all` depending if you want to run in team or all vs all mode.
-*Usable by everyone*
+*Usable by MasterAdmin*

 ```/war list```
 Lists all teams in the war with ID, name and identifiers.
 Example: `1: Faint (Faint, FNT, F)`